 While longer recharging is a prerequisite for plug-in hybrid electric vehicles (PHEV), for EVs there is a greater need for public infrastructure to recharge away from work places and residences, and interoperability at all charge points, including quick-charging.

-As a result, three recent studies are addressing these important challenges: Plug-in Hybrid Electric Vehicles (PHEV), a study of the HEV IA; Quick Charging Technology, a study of the HEV IA; and the EV City Casebook, an Electric Vehicles Initiative study to which the HEV IA provided significant contributions.
+As a result, three recent studies are addressing these important challenges: Plug-in Hybrid Electric Vehicles (PHEV), a study of the HEV; Quick Charging Technology, a study of the HEV; and the EV City Casebook, an Electric Vehicles Initiative study to which the HEV provided significant contributions.

 The PHEV study underlines the important role of fuel prices to the business case for EVs.
 However, further R&D is needed to develop the next generation of batteries and lower production costs.
 Plug-in hybrid electric vehicles with ranges of 15 km to 50 km were found to be the most cost-effective in terms of converting electricity to kilometres travelled.